nabs-darrel-schreyer/sql-migrations/docs/apply-migration.spec.md

-# Apply Migration Command Specification
+# Apply Migrations Command Specification

-The purpose of the `apply-migration` command is to apply pending Entity Framework Core migrations to the local database.
-This specification outlines the requirements, options, and expected behavior of the `apply-migration` command.
+The purpose of the `apply-migrations` command is to apply pending Entity Framework Core migrations to the local database.
+This specification outlines the requirements, options, and expected behavior of the `apply-migrations` command.

 > **??
 Warning**: This command is intended for **local database development only** and should **not be used in production scenarios**.
 For production deployments, use proper CI/CD pipelines with appropriate safeguards.

 ## Assumptions

-- The `apply-migration` command assumes that the user has a basic understanding of Entity Framework Core and database migrations.
+- The `apply-migrations` command assumes that the user has a basic understanding of Entity Framework Core and database migrations.
-- The command will be run within the context of a .NET project that has been properly configured to use Entity Framework Core.
+- The command will be run within the context of a .NET solution that has been properly configured to use Entity Framework Core.
 - The command only works with DbContext factories that implement `IDesignTimeDbContextFactory<TContext>`.
 This interface is used by Entity Framework Core design-time tools and ensures the command operates in a controlled development environment.
-- The command utilizes the `SolutionScanner.Scan(settings.ScanPath)` method to identify projects and DbContexts within a solution.
 - Each migration in interactive mode incorporates a human-in-the-loop confirmation before being applied.

 ## Features

-### Apply Migration Command (ApplyMigrationCommand.cs)
+### Apply Migrations Command (ApplyMigrationsCommand.cs)

-The `apply-migration` command supports two execution modes: **Interactive Mode** and **Command Line Mode**.
+The `apply-migrations` command supports two execution modes: **Interactive Mode** and **Command Line Mode**.

 #### Mode Detection